 In later-stages of the condition, oral medications can be less effective in treating symptoms – and research suggests that starting non-oral therapies at an earlier stage may lead to an improved quality of life that lasts for a longer time.

 Patten describes the fact that many do not receive the right information at the right time as a “serious problem” for people across the world which “potentially prohibits them from receiving the optimal treatment”.
-Through the new survey, launched on Wednesday 31 March, the EPDA and Britannia hope to identify gaps in knowledge and improve awareness of treatment options – with the ultimate goal of supporting “more timely adoption of ‘advanced’ therapies”.
+Through the new survey, launched on Wednesday 31 March, Parkinson’s Europe and Britannia hope to identify gaps in knowledge and improve awareness of treatment options – with the ultimate goal of supporting “more timely adoption of ‘advanced’ therapies”.

 Participants are invited to complete around 20 multiple-choice questions in an online questionnaire, focused on their perception and knowledge about treatment options – particularly those for ‘advanced’ Parkinson’s.